McHaillet/micrograph-modeller/README.md

 ```

 You can also install a wheel of cupy via pip that is build against an installed versions of CUDA toolkit on your
 system.
-This can be preferred because it takes up a lot of disk space.
+This can be preferred because CUDA toolkit takes up a lot of disk space.

 ```commandline
 conda create --name micrograph_modeller python=3.8